 Think globally.
 Act locally.

-We believe that it is in the crucible of community-based Foundations like ours that some of the most effective solutions for human and environmental progress are being forged today.
+Our desire is to contribute to this noble effort, and we believe that it is in the crucible of community-based Foundations like our own that some of the most effective solutions for human and environmental progress are being forged today.

 “When we are dreaming alone,